jayhoneylee527/jayhoneylee527.github.io/README.md

 # Jae Hun's Portfolio.

 &nbsp;
-This is the list of my independent projects.
-They consist of multiple domains including Machine Learning, Scraping, Visualization and Application.
+This is comprehensive list of my independent projects.
+It consists of multiple domains including Machine Learning, Scraping, Visualization and Streamlit Application.
 Clicking on the project title will direct you to the github repositories.

-&nbsp;
 # ML

 ## Classification